MAY 31st in 1916 was a cold Wednesday morning.

 Known as the Battle of Jutland, this became what historians called the greatest sea battle in history due to the scale of lives lost.

 Fought in the water, there was has never been burial site to remember those killed.
 Today huge granite head stones stand as one of the largest war memorials in Europe.

 It’s been built on the site closest to the battle, in a small fishing village in Thyborøn, West Jutland.
 Twenty-six stones have been positioned on the beach representing the exact location where the ships sank to the seabed.

 Each carries the name of a battle ship that went down – HMS Fortune, HMS Turbulent, SMS Pommern, SMS V 4.
 One extra represents victims who died from other ships.

-The memorial park that can be even seen from far away sitting on the landscape is a stark visualisation of the huge loss of life.
+The memorial park can be even seen from far away – it sits on the landscape as a stark and ghostly reminder of the huge loss of life.

 Built among the long grass on the sand, it was completed in 2016 to commentate 100 years since the Battle of Jutland.

 It will also include 8,645 individual figures – reminiscent of the sea of red poppies at the Tower of London in 2014.

 The nearby Sea War Museum includes salvaged remains from the wrecks.
 Twenty-three of the 25 ships were located.
 HMS Warrior sank on its way home and SMS V 4 went down farther south – neither have been found.